 output is mul = [ 20 42 27 2 ]

 variable name = vector name dot operator multiplication operator vector name

-Suppose I want to find out square of one particular vector or I want to multiply vector by that vector only.
+Suppose I want to find out the square of one particular vector or I want to multiply the vector by that vector only.

 Then syntax will be squr = x. ^ 2